shaneapowell/EventHorizonIlluminate/docs/install_and_setup.md

 # Install and Setup
 Install and Setup of an Event Horizaon board is broken into 4 distinct parts.
-- The Wiring
+- The Wiring and Install
 - The Event Horizon Illumiate Firmware
 - RetroPie Control Software.

 Knowledge of the Linux Command line is not necessary, but will beneficial for testing and diagnostics and troubleshooting.

-# The Wiring
+# The Wiring and Install
 The configuration files provided by default are configured to expect the buttons and joystick to be connected into the control board ports in the same order as they are listed here.
 If you can connect your buttons in this order, it will be much easier to use the software out of the box.
 There will be little, to no configuration changes needed.
 - B1 = Button 1 (B)
 - B2 = Button 2 (A)